galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 Genomescope will generate six outputs:

 - Plots
-    - *Linear plot*: K-mer spectra and fitted models: frequency (y-axis) versus coverage.
+    - *Linear plot*: *k*-mer spectra and fitted models: frequency (y-axis) versus coverage.
     - *Log plot*: logarithmic transformation of the previous plot.
-    - Transformed linear plot: K-mer spectra and fitted models: frequency times coverage (y-axis) versus coverage (x-axis).
+    - Transformed linear plot: *k*-mer spectra and fitted models: frequency times coverage (y-axis) versus coverage (x-axis).
 It allows to increases the heights of higher-order peaks, overcoming the effect of high heterozygosity.
     - Transformed log plot: logarithmic transformation of the previous plot.
 - Model: this file includes a detailed report about the model fitting.
 - Summary: it includes the properties infered from the model, such as genome haploid length and the percentage of heterozygosity.

-Now, let's analyze the k-mer profiles, fitted models and estimated parameters:
+Now, let's analyze the *k*-mer profiles, fitted models and estimated parameters:

 ![fig3:Genomescope plot](../../images/vgp_assembly/genomescope_plot.png "Genomescope2 plot")

-As we can see, there is an unique peak centered around 28, which is the coverage with the highest number of different 21-mers.
-According the normal-like k-mer spectra, we can infer that it is a haploid genome.
-The large number of unique k-mers on the left side with frequence around one is due to error during the sequencing process.
+This distribution is the result of the Poisson process underlying the generation of sequencing reads.
+As we can see, there is an unique peak centered around 28x, the modal *k*-mer coverage.
+The absence of a secondary peak at half diploid coverage is suggestive of the haploid nature of this genome, but could generally result also from very low heterozygosity.
+Low frequency *k*-mers are the result of sequencing errors.

-Before jumping to the next section, we need to carry out some operation on the output generated by Genomescope2.
-The goal is to generate some parameters which at a later stage will be used by **purge_dups** ({% cite Guan2019 %}).
-Lets start with the `estimated genome size`.
+Before proceeding to the next section, we need to carry out some operations on the output generated by GenomeScope2.
+The goal is to extract some parameters which at a later stage will be used by **purge_dups** ({% cite Guan2019 %}).
+The first relevant parameter is the `estimated genome size`.

 > ### {% icon hands_on %} Hands-on: Get estimated genome size
 >